rabanti-github/PicoXLSX/README.md

 dotnet add package PicoXLSX
 ```
 ## As DLL
-Simply place the PicoXLSX DLL into your .NET project and add a reference (in VS or SharpDevelop) to it.
+Simply place the PicoXLSX DLL into your .NET project and add a reference to it.
 Please keep in mind that the .NET version of your solution must match with the runtime version of the PicoXLSX DLL (currently compiled with 4.5).
 ## As source files
 Place all .CS files from the PicoXLSX source folder into your project.
 You can place them into a sub-folder if you wish.
 The files contains definitions for workbooks, worksheets, cells, styles, meta-data, low level methods and exceptions.